anze3db/blog/_posts/2023-08-18-automate-hatch-publish.md

 ## How it works

 The workflow is triggered when I publish a new release through the GitHub UI (this step is still manual, but I am already considering automating it).

-It sets up Python, installs the dependencies, builds the package using [hatch](https://hatch.pypa.io/latest/), and finally runs the `hatch publish` command to publish it to PyPI.
+It sets up Python, installs the dependencies, builds the package using [hatch](https://hatch.pypa.io/latest/), runs the tests, and finally runs the `hatch publish` command to publish it to PyPI.

 ## Authentication